-- a constant percent restraint of LOW SLOPE for restraining currents below the lower breakpoint of LOW BPNT; - a constant percent restraint of HIGH SLOPE for restraining currents above the higher breakpoint of HIGH BPNT; and - a smooth transition from the restraint of LOW SLOPE to HIGH SLOPE between the breakpoints.
+- a constant percent bias of HIGH SLOPE for restraining currents above the higher breakpoint of HIGH BPNT; and - a smooth transition from the bias of LOW SLOPE to HIGH SLOPE between the breakpoints.

 The characteristic allows more precise setting of the differential element regarding performance of the CTs.